qbead/qbeadWebsite/content/main/bridget.md

 <p>
 **What is your favorite part about doing STEM outreach?**

 I love working with students who are already passionate about science and answering all of their questions.
-However, it is particularly rewarding when I’m able to help a student who didn’t think science was “for” them become excited about the activity I’m leading or realize that science is so much more than what they had been exposed to in school
+However, it is particularly rewarding when I’m able to help a student who didn’t think science was “for” them become excited about the activity I’m leading or realize that science is so much more than what they had been exposed to in school.
 </p>
 </div>
 </div>